nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Steps 3a1 - 3a2 are repeated until a valid index is given Use case resumes from step 4

-* 4a.
-Incorrect update of payment for a different student instead

-    * 4a1.
-User enters the paid/unpaid command to revert the incorrect change made.

-      Use case resumes from step 3

 **Use Case 8: View schedule for the upcoming week**